JeffersonLab/daceri/README.md

 4. Go into the **sim/** directory
 5. Drag-and-drop any .xml into the simulator

-## Print 3D model parts
+## Edit/Print 3D model parts
 1. Clone this repository
 2. Go into the **designs/** directory
 3. Choose any design you'd like
-4. Open in any CAD software and export as STL
+4. Open in any CAD software, make changes, and export as STL
 5. Use a program like [UltiMaker Cura](https://ultimaker.com/software/ultimaker-cura/) or [Prusa Slicer](https://github.com/prusa3d/PrusaSlicer/releases) and slice the STL file into GCODE
-6. Run on a 3D printer
+6. Run the GCODE file on a 3D printer

 ## Move the robot
 1. Clone this repository on both the client computer and the robot's R-Pi